h12w/gspec/DESIGN.md

 where the RootFunc is defined as:

-    type RootFunc func(g G)
+    type RootFunc func(s S)

-and variable g contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (sequentially).
+and variable s contains all the variables needed to control which test case to run, and the scheduler makes sure each test case run once concurrently (or sequentially).

 RESTRICTION:
-* To support concurency, there must be one context variable of type G per goroutine.
+* To support concurency, there must be one context variable of type S per goroutine.
 So the Group method cannot be simply defined as a global function, and a top-level function of type RootFunc is mandatary for writing tests.
   GSpec has to exchange some simplicty for concurency (This could be compensated by defining aliases for the Group method).
-* For loop should not be defined in any places excpet the closure of leaf node.

 ###Test Gathering
 "go test" gathers test functions with specific function/file naming conventions.
 GSpec should also be able to gather tests across test functions/files.

-Unlike the group context G, the scheduler can be shared by all goroutines as long as carefully locked.
-So RootFuncs can be defined anywhere and are gathered by a single scheduler in one "go test" function.
+Unlike the group context S, the scheduler can be shared by all goroutines as long as carefully locked.
+So RootFuncs can be defined anywhere and are gathered by a single scheduler instance in one "go test" function.
 This requires Scheduler.Start accepts multiple RootFuncs.

 RESTRICTION:
 There is no finalization hook provided by "go test", so there is no way to know